1850 AD to 1899 AD

 May 20, 1856 - Born Eliza Ritchie, (1856-1935) probably the first Canadian woman to receive her doctor of letters.

-1857 - The British Matrimonial Causes Act, adopted in Canada, makes divorce possible for women on the grounds of adultery.
+1857 - The British Matrimonial Causes Act, adopted in the provinces of Canada East and Canada West, makes divorce possible for women on the grounds of adultery.
+Source: History of Women's Rights, Nellie McClung Foundation online accessed April 2013

 1857 - Born Mary Ella Dignam (1857-1938) feminist, artist, founder of the Women's Art Association of Canada.